 6. Check out some Bike Trails: Our area has several paved bike trails including The Cuyuna Lakes Trail and the Paul Bunyan Trail.
 The Cuyuna Lakes Trail Association exists to promote, create, and maintain paved bicycling trails connecting various communities in and around the area known formerly as the Cuyuna Iron Range.
 Paul Bunyan Trail is the longest MN Bike trail at 120-miles.
 It connects the Heartland Trail, the Blue Ox Trail, and the Cuyuna State Trail.
 The portion of the Minnesota bike trail from Guthrie south through Laporte toward Walker is now paved and the segment from Brainerd/Baxter south to Crow Wing State Park was paved in July 2014–providing the final paved link.
 With the paving of these segments, the Paul Bunyan Trail now yields 120 miles of continuously paved MN bike trails from Crow Wing State Park just south of Brainerd MN to Lake Bemidji State Park in Bemidji Minnesota!

-7. Visit some Walking Trails: Another gem in the St. Mathias area is the beautiful and tranquil Heritage Trail that the UpNoPa Moms walked.
-Read the story and get directions here.
+7. Visit some Walking Trails: Another gem in the St. Mathias area is the beautiful and tranquil Heritage Trail that the we walked.
 The Northland Arboretum is another centrally-located Brainerd Lakes trail system that is great for people and kids of all ages.
 The Northland Arboretum, “The Arb” always has wonderful family-friendly events including the Country Sampler Picnic, Gardening 101 classes and Environmental Summer Camps for kids.

 Photo Source: CWC Fair website.